 (d) the holder of a CCU is entitled to receive notice of all meetings of the co-operative and all other documents in the same manner as the holder of a debenture of the co-operative.

+[Section 261 amended by No. 7 of 2016 s.
+93.]

 262. CCUs not to be issued unless terms of issue approved by Registrar

 (1) A co-operative is not to issue CCUs unless —